Crafting homemade suet cakes for chickens is a simple way to boost the fat in your flock’s diet while giving them a way to stay occupied.

 Another option is to add pea sprouts, microgreens, etc, which is especially easy to do if you use coconut oil.

-I like to use a muffin tin; we have a lot of chickens, and a single large block would get eaten by the few, leaving the rest of our chickens wanting.
+I like to use a muffin tin; we have a lot of chickens, and a single large block would get eaten by a few, leaving the rest of our chickens wanting.

 So, the muffin tin makes sure everyone gets a piece of the suet cakes.

-You can also use a shallow pan, or anything that fits easily into your freezer.
+You can also use a shallow pan, large candy molds, or anything that fits easily into your freezer.
+Many folks have a great deal of fun using different molds in the shape of a heart or pumpkin, Christmas tree, and so on.

-If using a pan, make sure it’s deep enough to accommodate all the coconut oil you plan to use.
+Make sure the pan or mold is deep enough to accommodate all the coconut oil you plan to use.

-Melt the coconut oil over low heat, just until melted (especially important if using sprouts)
+Melt the grease or oil over low heat, just until melted (especially important if using sprouts).

 Coconut oil has a melting point of 77 degrees, so it only needs to be warmed until it starts to melt.
 Any more, and you might destroy some of the beneficial properties of the oil, as well as potentially cooking some of your additives (and altering their nutrients).